 SUPPLEMENTAL COMMENTS

 In the instant compliance filing, the PX is attempting to comply with the Commission’s January 29, 2001 Order in which the PX was ordered to “recalculate the wholesale rates to incorporate the $150/MWh breakpoint and to pay as-bid above that level”, and “direct[ed] the PX to file compliance report … reflecting bills computed in accordance with the December 15, Order.”
 San Diego Gas and Electric Company, et al., 94 FERC ¶61,085 at 61,378 (2001).
 The Commission originally ordered a breakpoint methodology in its December 15, 2000 Order, which implemented a pay-as-bid pricing for accepted transactions that closed above the $150/MWh “soft cap.”
 San Diego Gas and Electric Company et al., 93 FERC ¶61,294 at 61,983 (2000).
 The Commission’s intended methodology contemplated that on days when the market cleared below the soft cap, there would be no change to the PX’s pricing methodology, and both charges to buyers and payments to sellers would be based on the PX’s market clearing price (“MCP”) in a particular hour.
 The MCP used is either the unconstrained market clearing price (“UMCP”), when there is no congestion, or zonal market clearing price (“ZMCP”), when congestion exists.
 However, on days when market prices clear above $150/MWh, a uniform MCP between buyers and sellers would no longer exist.
-Sellers would be paid either the higher $150/MWh or their accepted sale price, and, on the buy side, buyers would receive the benefit, if any, of receiving a portion of its power at the soft cap.
+Sellers would be paid either the higher of $150/MWh or their accepted sale price, and, on the buy side, buyers would receive the benefit, if any, of receiving a portion of its power at the soft cap.
 According to the PX, “buyers would pay an uplift charge based on their pro-rata allocation of their bid above the breakpoint.”
 EPMI interprets this to mean that buyers are to pay a quantity-weighted average of the $150 “soft” cap and the pay-as-bid price.

 EPMI submits these supplemental comments in light of its concern as to whether the PX will post a MCP for January that reflects the breakpoint methodology that was ordered by the Commission in the December 15 Order.
-Based on the PX’s filing, it is unclear whether the PX will re-post the buy-side MCP to incorporate the breakpoint methodology.
+Based on the PX’s filing, it is unclear whether the PX will post a buy-side MCP that incorporates the breakpoint methodology.
 It is possible that the PX will leave the MCP unadjusted and will simply compute invoice adjustments for its customers.
-Therefore, EPMI strongly recommends that the Commission order the PX to re-post the MCP as a quantity-weighted average of the $150 “soft” cap and the pay-as-bid price.
+Therefore, EPMI strongly recommends that the Commission order the PX to post the MCP charged to buyers as a quantity-weighted average of the $150 “soft” cap and the pay-as-bid price.

 A clear posting incorporating the breakpoint methodology will facilitate efficient wholesale markets.
 EPMI, like other power marketers, enters into bilateral transactions that are indexed to the PX MCP.
 Since its inception, the PX has provided this important price discovery function to the bilateral market.
 If the PX does not compute the MCP to incorporate both the soft cap and pay-as-bid transactions, it will significantly overstate the price of power paid by buyers in January, which in turn, will reduce market efficiency and result in needless market disruptions and disputes.